viacoin/viacoin/doc/viacoin-migration.md

 If your old `viacoin.conf` sets explicit fee values, review them — some may now be below the new minimums.

+---

-## SSE2 Scrypt Acceleration
+## SSE2/AVX2 Scrypt Acceleration

-Viacoin 30.x includes SSE2-optimized scrypt for faster PoW verification.
+Viacoin 30.x includes SSE2- and AVX2-optimized scrypt for faster PoW verification.
 On x86-64 systems (virtually all modern PCs), SSE2 is always enabled.
-On 32-bit x86, it is detected at runtime via CPUID.
+AVX2 is detected at runtime.

-You can verify SSE2 is active by checking the debug log at startup:
+You can verify which implementation is active by checking the debug log at startup:

 ```
 scrypt: using scrypt-sse2 as built-in
 ```

+---

 ## Verifying Your Migration